CiviledCode/Stock-Research/Stock.md

 # Stocks
 #notes
-- Stocks are an aquirable asset
+- Stocks are an acquirable constant portion of a company or entity sold for a [[Price Liquidity | liquidated price]].
+You are acquiring a portion of the company, which in some cases gives benefits like voting on company affairs and in some cases, attending company events.

 ***How do I make money from Stocks?***